Swarzędz: History

-The etymology of Swarzędz is often taken as a proof for the area's importance in the pre-Christian cult of Svarog.
+The etymology of Swarzędz is often taken as a proof for the area's importance in the pre-Christian Slavic cult of Svarog.

 The documentary evidence for a settlement on the site of modern-day Swarzędz comes from 1366.
 In 1377 there is mention of a rectory in the settlement.

 Due to its advantageous location on the route from Poznań to Masovia the town developed well.
 The settlement was formerly in private ownership.
 Originally the property of the Łodzia noble family, from the 15th century it passed to the Górka noble family of Łodzia coat of arms.
 In 1638 the town Grzymałowo, named after the Grzymała coat of arms of its founder, voivode of Kalisz Zygmunt Grudziński, was founded at the site of the village, however, it remained known under the old name Swarzędz.
 The town rights were confirmed by Polish King Władysław IV Vasa.
 Combined Łodzia and Grzymała coats of arms are the coat of arms of Swarzędz since.
-Administratively it was located in the Poznań Voivodeship in the Greater Poland Province of the Polish Crown.
+Administratively it was located in the Poznań Voivodeship in the Greater Poland Province.
 In the 17th century, guilds for tradesmen and craftsmen were formed.

 In 1793 during the Second Partition of Poland the town of some 2,508 inhabitants was annexed by Prussia.
 In 1798, 448 craftsmen lived in the town.
 Of these, 70 were cloth makers and 36 weavers.
-In 1807 Swarzędz became part of the Duchy of Warsaw, though when the Duchy collapsed in 1815, the town again fell under Prussian rule.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
+After the duchy's dissolution in 1815, it was re-annexed by Prussia.
 At the end of the 19th century carpentry flourished.
 In 1887 the town was connected to the railroad from Poznań to Września and thus received another important means of transport to other parts of the country, together with the road from Warsaw to Poznań.
 To resist Germanisation policies, the Polish population founded various organizations, including the "Sokół" Polish Gymnastic Society.
 In 1905 local Polish industrialist Antoni Tabaka founded a carpentry workshop.
 In 1906–1907 local Polish school children joined the strike against Germanisation, inspired by the Września children strike.